 Medical marijuana has been legal in Arizona for several years now.
 Tens of thousands of Arizona patients qualify for relief from chronic pain and other illnesses via medical marijuana.
 Even so, the state is known for having some of the strictest marijuana laws in the entire country.
-Going about the process of acquiring, growing, possessing, or using marijuana the wrong way could mean being charged with a felony and a maximum of 3.75 years in prison.
+Going about the process of acquiring, growing, possessing, or using marijuana the wrong way could mean being charged with a drug crimes felony and a maximum of 3.75 years in prison.
 So what, exactly, does the law say about growing marijuana?
 Who is allowed to grow pot, and how much can be grown and possessed at once?
 Read on to learn more.

 Who Can Grow Marijuana in Arizona?